webtactics/jamestaylorsolicitor.com.au/legal-services/property-and-conveyancing-law.md

 ## James Taylor Solicitor can help you buy, sell and lease properties.
 He has been acting for clients buying and selling rural, residential and commercial properties for the last 30 years. ##

-He takes a simple competitive fixed fee approach to your conveyancing fees that has all the inclusions you need for a stress-free property transaction.
+We take a simple competitive fixed fee approach to your conveyancing fees that has all the inclusions you need for a stress-free property transaction.

 ### Fixed fee conveyancing ###

 James Taylor Solicitor provides in-depth property law advice with a friendly and caring approach.

-James Taylor Solicitor Conveyancing Services covers a variety of transactions and transaction types including:
+Our Conveyancing Services cover a variety of transactions and transaction types including:

 - Sale of residential property
 - Purchase of residential property